 Risk factors for endophthalmitis after trauma include:

 - Retained intraocular foreign body (with foreign material in the eye after an injury).

-- Surgery delayed for more than 24 hours to repair a serious injury (Not done immediately).
+- Surgery is delayed for more than 24 hours to repair a severe injury (Not done immediately).

 - Hygiene conditions of the environment.